 By learning how to paint a seascape, you'll understand how to add a dream-like, dramatic quality to a scene.
-Through blending and balancing colours, and adding just the right detail to clouds, sky, sea and boats, you can create a scene that evokes the sensation of the marina.
+By blending and balancing colours, and adding just the right detail to clouds, sky, sea and boats, you can create a scene that evokes the sensation of the marina.

 Marine art, which includes the ability to paint a seascape, is a challenging part of being an artist, but this tutorial will help you to get the basics right using oil paints (though you could apply many of the techniques to different media).

 01. Create colours

 Mix your palette – Burnt Umber, India Red (dark and light shades), Prussian Blue, Payne Grey (dark and light shades), and make sure you get a good contrast in the colour.
 The light pink you create will give you the light areas for painting the sky.
 The grey-blue on the palette should be both dark and light – this is for the deep contrast we want to achieve (you can find our pick of the best oil paints and best oil paint canvas in our handy guide).

 02. Start with the sky base